RPS Drummond Lockyer Fund for Dance

 How to apply

-We aim to keep applications straightforward, and these should be submitted via the application form
+We aim to keep applications straightforward, and these should be submitted via the application form at the end of this webpage.

 There are three sections to the application form: